-Introduction to high-energy astrophysical processes and environments, including basic radiation mechanisms (e.g., bremsstrahlung and Comptonization), accretion onto compact objects, and clusters of galaxies.
+Introduction to high-energy astrophysical processes and environments, including astrophysical fluid dynamics (e.g., shocks and blast waves), accretion onto compact objects, and clusters of galaxies.

 Second of two courses on the physics of electromagnetism.
 Topics include time-dependent phenomena including Faraday’s Law, the Maxwell equations, electromagnetic radiation, and electromagnetic waves.

 Physics 2212 – Intro.
 Physics II

 A calculus-based course with laboratory covering electromagnetism, applications of electromagnetism, light, and modern physics.